umpint/python-api/README.md

 ### Running

-We have at dummybank.rowit.co.uk a dummy site you can use for testing.
+We have at dummybank.co.uk a dummy site you can use for testing.
 Since we only use if for testing we allow you to download the Certificate Private Key.
 Nobody should normally every allow this - as makes https pointless.

-You can download from: dummybank.rowit.co.uk/key.pem
+You can download from: dummybank.co.uk/notnormallpublic/privkey.pem

 Note this file changes every few months so you may have to download again if you start getting certificate errors.